apptainer/singularity-admindocs/admin_quickstart.rst

         wget \
         squashfs-tools

+.. ^ I'm not actually sure if all of these are needed when one installs the RPM
+.. or not.
+I think that RPM may resolve these dependencies for the user.
+..
+Perhaps some testing is in order.

 Install Go
 ----------

 Singularity is primarily written in Go, so we will need Go 1.11 or greater build Singularity.

 If your updating from a previous go version, make sure you completely `uninstall go <https://golang.org/doc/install#uninstall>`_.
 After uninstalling go, you can install it by following the instructions below.

 .. code-block:: bash